supratiktechandanalytics/supratiksarkaremp22/README.md

 - 🌱 I’m currently learning **Product Management**

-- 🤝 I’m looking for help with landing my first job as Product Manager or Data Enginee.
+- 🤝 I’m looking for help with landing my first job as Product Manager or Data Engineering.

 - 💬 Ask me about **Product Management and Data Engineering**